digiltd/hologram-config/README.md

 I also like to clone the Cortana repo as that gives me the SASS files should I need to make changes.

-Create a README.md file in the SASS folder (this will be your index page)
+Create a README.md file in the SASS folder (this will be your styleguide index page)

 Customise the hologram_config.yml file to make sure you are including all the dependancies.
 For example, if you are using any sliders or other JS libraries in the main site, you reference them in the config and Hologram will copy them into the docs folder for you.
 I have left some in there to show you where they go.